Published Work

 Down came la lluvia

-la araña out.
+and washed la araña out.

 Classic Mother Goose rhymes get a Latino twist in this cozy collection.
 From young Juan Ramón sitting in el rincón to the three little gatitos who lost their mitoncitos, readers will be delighted to see familiar characters in vibrant, luminous scenes brimming with fanciful details.